DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 ---

-# Generate the last key with Tails
+# Generate the last seed with Tails

-We are generating the last key with Electrum on a computer booted with Tails, https://tails.boum.org/.
+We are generating the last seed with Electrum on a computer booted with Tails, https://tails.boum.org/.
 Tails is a live operating system that´s built upon Debian (a Unix-like operating system).
 It´s booted from a USB-stick and only uses the computers RAM-memory.
 That means that all sensitive information is erased when the USB is ejected (and your computer will start with your usual operating system like nothing happened).

 ## Download Tails